content-left-bg.png

 High risk

-Water safety and swimming education activities in a location other than a swimming pool.
+Activities conducted in a water location other than a swimming pool.

 Activity requirements